|site search by freefind|

 Red clover is one of the herbs in essiac tea.
-It just so happens to be a rich source of isoflavones.
+It also just so happens to be a rich source of isoflavones.
 Why are isoflavones important?

 Dr. Burke is the professor and director of public health sciences at the Wake Forest University School of Medicine in Winston-Salem, North Carolina.

-In addition, here is an article from the Mayo Clinic mentioning how isoflavones in food such as soy are not sufficient to cause breast cancer, and in fact a lifelong diet including such foods actually reduces breast cancer: Read the article from the Mayo Clinic by clicking here.
-Red clover is an herb, which is considered a food.
+In addition, here is an article from the Mayo Clinic mentioning how isoflavones in food such as soy are not sufficient to cause breast cancer, and in fact a lifelong diet including such foods actually reduces breast cancer: Read the article from the Mayo Clinic by clicking here (Red clover is an herb, which is considered a food).

 Furthermore, the amount of red clover included in the formula is exceedingly small.
 It’s a tiny portion of the formula.
 Quite often, a practitioner who spreads a myth about essiac that red clover should be taken out is either not trained in herbs or they are not aware of how tiny the amount is in this formula.
 So blanket statements that red clover should not be consumed by those with estrogenic cancers are not fair when considering how small the portions are, and that the herb is a small part of a larger formula.

 We would never sell essiac without red clover because it simply wouldn’t work.
 We refuse to take your money if we know the results won’t be there.
-As with all cancers, we back our essiac formula with our Money-Back Guarantee for anyone who has an estrogen based cancer.
+As with all illnesses, we back our essiac formula with our Money-Back Guarantee for anyone who has an estrogen based cancer.

 We hope this information helped clarify the issues surrounding red clover and essiac.
 If you have additional questions about essiac and red clover feel free to contact us.

 The topic of sheep sorrel percentage in essiac has been one of hot debate, more so lately than ever before.
 We have the facts for you here.